St. Peter's Basilica Tours in Rome

 View of St. Peter's Basilica| ©Michał Kostrzyński

-St. Peter's Basilica is free and requires no entrance fee.
-To enter you will have to cross the famous colonnade in St. Peter's Square (one of the best squares in Rome) and, unfortunately, get in line.
-Once you get closer to the temple you will have to go through a routine security check (metal object scanner) and you will be able to enter the interior of the Basilica.
+St. Peter's Basilica is free and does not require a ticket.
+To access it, you will have to cross the famous colonnade of St. Peter's Square (one of the best squares in Rome) and, unfortunately, queue up.
+Once you get closer to the temple, you will have to go through a routine security check (metal detector) and then you will be able to enter the Basilica.

-If you visit Rome in summer, you should know that there are no shadows in St. Peter's Square and you will have to stand in the long lines under the sun, so I recommend you to bring a hat or cap, cool water and even sunscreen.
-If you're feeling a bit cramped at the thought of having to spend hours standing in the sun, don't worry, there's also an option to skip the queues - read on!
+If you visit Rome in summer, you should know that there is no shade in St. Peter's Square and you will have to queue for a long time in the sun, so I recommend that you wear a cap or hat, bring fresh water and even sunscreen.

 What to see in St. Peter's Basilica?